Find a school by entering your ZIP further down this page or simply keep reading.

 Cosmetology Classes

 When you’re looking at beauty schools you’ll see that students as young as 16 years old can attend.
-This means that even upperclassmen in high school are able to join in on cosmetology classes while at the same time completing high school.
+This means that even upper-level students in high school can join in on cosmetology classes while simultaneously completing high school.

-This is possible as long as the program doesn’t require a diploma or GED.
+This is possible if the program doesn’t require a diploma or GED.
 Unfortunately, not every school will accept high school students.
-However, there are a few types that are open to students if the requirements are met.
+However, a few types are open to students if the requirements are met.

 Vocational Schools

-If you happen to go to a vocational high school it’s likely that you will be able to attend high school cosmetology.
-You will be able to study cosmetology while earning a diploma and take practical classes to give you a head start on your career.
-You will also be able to intern in order to gain experience in hair design, skincare and nail treatments.
+If you go to a vocational high school, you will likely be able to attend high school cosmetology.
+You can study cosmetology while earning a diploma and take practical classes to give you a head start on your career.
+You will also be able to intern to gain experience in hair design, skincare and nail treatments.

 Dual Enrolment

-Some students enrol in beauty school while still in high school.
-Moreover, they take some lecture courses during high school to lay groundwork for cosmetology study.
-If you begin while you’re in your junior year of high school it’s possible you can even start hands-on training in your senior year.
+Some students enroll in beauty school while still in high school.
+Moreover, they take some lecture courses during high school to lay the groundwork for cosmetology study.
+If you begin while you’re in your junior year of high school, it’s possible you can even start hands-on training in your senior year.

-With enough training you might even be able to try for certification following your graduation.
-Of course these dual enrolment programs aren’t available everywhere.
-That said it is worth a try to check your state for such programs.
+With enough training, you might even be able to try for certification following your graduation.
+But, of course, these dual enrolment programs aren’t available everywhere.
+That said, it is worth a try to check your state for such programs.

 Extra Classes

-Just because you’ve taken cosmetology courses in high school does not meant that you are able to automatically begin your life as a cosmetologist.
-Most students still need to continue education at a post-secondary beauty college, at least until they test for their cosmetology license.
+Just because you’ve taken cosmetology courses in high school does not mean you can automatically begin your life as a cosmetologist.
+Most students still need to continue education at a post-secondary beauty college until they test for their cosmetology license.

-Classes in high school don’t go to waste though.
-In fact, in some cases those hours can be used for the hours needed to get certification.
-In the end, taking classes in high school not only provides you with experience, but helps reduce the number of hours you need.
+Classes in high school don’t go to waste, though.
+Sometimes, those hours can be used for the hours needed to get a certification.
+So, in the end, taking high school classes provides you with experience and helps reduce the number of hours you need.

 Non-beauty classes you can take that will help you after you graduate include: